 Tips & Tricks

-You can store the soup in the fridge for up to 3 days.
-Don’t add the toppings to the soup before refrigerating it.
+You can store the soup in the fridge for up to 3 days, or freeze for up to 3 months.
+Don’t add the toppings to the soup before storing it though.

-When it’s ready to serve, heat the soup on the stove.
-Serve it with fresh toasted bread and cheese.
+When you're ready to serve, heat the soup on the stove, then add the melted cheese and toasted bread.

 Sherry Instead of Wine